Question: "What is the Christian view of suicide? What does the Bible say about suicide?"

 However, none of these men committed suicide.
 Solomon learned to “fear God and keep his commandments, for this is the duty of all mankind” (Ecclesiastes 12:13).
 Elijah was comforted by an angel, allowed to rest, and given a new commission.
 Jonah received admonition and rebuke from God.
 Paul learned that, although the pressure he faced was beyond his ability to endure, the Lord can bear all things: “This happened that we might not rely on ourselves but on God, who raises the dead” (2 Corinthians 1:9).

 So, according to the Bible, suicide is a sin.
-It is not the “greatest” sin—it is no worse than other evils, in terms of how God sees it, and it does not determine whether or not a person goes to hell.
+It is not the “greatest” sin—it is no worse than other evils, in terms of how God sees it, and it does not determine a person's eternal destiny.
 However, suicide definitely has a deep and lasting impact on those left behind.
 The painful scars left by a suicide do not heal easily.
 May God grant His grace to each one who is facing trials today (Psalm 67:1).
 And may each of us take hope in the promise, “Everyone who calls on the name of the Lord will be saved” (Romans 10:13).

 © Copyright 2002-2014 Got Questions Ministries.